MSchmoecker/No-Chest-Block/README.md

 This mod requires [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) and [Jötunn](https://valheim.thunderstore.io/package/ValheimModding/Jotunn/).
 Extract all files to `BepInEx/plugins/MultiUserChest`

-All player need to install this mod.
+All players need to install this mod.
 It can be installed at a server to enforce the installation on all clients.

 Please report all errors and desyncs if they occur.